rackerlabs/support-how-to/article-templates/troubleshooting-article-template.md

 product_url: cloud-product
 ---

-Provide a descriptive title for the article that begins with the imperative verb "Troubleshoot".
+Provide a descriptive title for the article that begins with the imperative verb "Troubleshoot" in the metadata above.
 For example: Troubleshoot remote access to SQL Server.

 Troubleshooting articles can be specific to an individual task, such as [Troubleshoot DNS issues](/how-to/troubleshooting-dns-issues), or can cover an entire product, such as [Troubleshoot Cloud Backup](/how-to/cloud-backup-troubleshooting).

 Begin the article by describing the issue that the user needs to solve.
-The primary audience for How-To content is Rackspace customers, who might have varying levels of technical expertise.
+The primary audience for How-To content is Rackspace customers and Support staff, who might have varying levels of technical expertise.

 Write your article in Markdown.
-You can find Markdown guidelines at https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet.
+For more information about writing in Markdown, see the [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 For general writing guidelines, see the [contribution guidelines](https://github.com/rackerlabs/rackspace-how-to/blob/master/CONTRIBUTING.md).